Upcoming Events

 Academic Freedom School: Defending Academic Freedom in Florida; webinar series

 This webinar series is designed to create an ongoing conversation about the threats to academic freedom experienced by faculty in Florida’s public college and university system.
-This four-part series will focus on a different aspect of how state legislation and other political interference has undermined academic freedom and think about how faculty can push back against these attacks.
+This four-part series focuses on different aspects of how state legislation and other political interference have undermined academic freedom and share strategies on how faculty can push back against these attacks.

 This series is co-sponsored by UFF, an affiliate of AFT, and the Center for the Defense of Academic Freedom.